Killing of Charles Walton: Initial investigation

 The Chief Constable has asked me to get the assistance of Scotland Yard to assist in a brutal case of murder that took place yesterday.
 The deceased is a man named CHARLES WALTON, age 75, and he was killed with an instrument known as a slash hook.
 The murder was either committed by a madman or one of the Italian prisoners who are in a camp nearby.
 The assistance of an Italian interpreter would be necessary, I think.
 Dr Webster states deceased was killed between 1 and 2 pm yesterday.
 A metal watch is missing from the body.
 It is being circulated.

 The details of the watch that were passed to pawnbrokers and jewellers described it as:

 Gents plain white metal pocket watch, snap case at back, white enamel face, with "Edgar Jones, Stratford on Avon" thereon.
 Second hand.
 English numerals.
 Valued at 25/- about ten years ago.

-On 16 February Chief Inspector Robert Fabian and his partner, Detective Sergeant Albert Webb arrived to assist the investigation.
+On 16 February Chief Inspector Robert Fabian and his partner, Detective Sergeant Albert Webb, arrived to assist the investigation.
 Later that day, Detective Sergeant Saunders of Special Branch, who was a fluent Italian speaker, also arrived.

 Alfred Potter quickly came under suspicion.
 PC Lomasney, the local policeman who knew Alfred and his wife, Lillian Elizabeth Potter, was asked to stay close to them to see what they might unwittingly reveal.

-Detective Sergeant Saunders began interviewing the Italian World War II prisoners of war held at Long Marston.
+Detective Sergeant Saunders began interviewing the Italian prisoners of war held at Long Marston.
 Prisoners were apparently able to roam the area at will and although there was a schedule for work days and free days no record was kept of these movements.
 On the afternoon of the day of the murder some prisoners had gone into Stratford to see a play, while others had visited the cinema.
-However, it does not appear that any of the Italians was ever seriously considered to have killed Walton.
+However, it does not appear that any of the Italians was ever seriously considered a suspect.